 The encouraging momentum toward creating a more balanced public safety force is fueled in part by a growing appreciation of certain unique and valuable professional qualities that women often bring to law enforcement.
-Such qualities (the three most important are described below) are believed to enhance the ability of law enforcement agencies to make a positive impact on the communities they serve.
+Such qualities are believed to enhance the ability of law enforcement agencies to make a positive impact on the communities they serve.

-Primary Benefits of Recruiting More Women in Law Enforcement
+Primary Benefits of Recruiting More Women to Work in Law Enforcement

-This despite considerable evidence that women are having “a profound impact on the culture of policing,” according to Chuck Wexler, executive director of the Police Executive Research Forum, who told the Associated Press that “they bring their own set of skills to a traditionally male-dominated culture, and that is very helpful.”
+This despite considerable evidence that women are having “a profound impact on the culture of policing,” according to Chuck Wexler, executive director of the Police Executive Research Forum, who said “they bring their own set of skills to a traditionally male-dominated culture, and that is very helpful.”

-Here are three ways women are having a positive impact on law enforcement practices.
+Here are four ways women are having a positive impact on law enforcement practices.

 1. Women officers are less likely to use excessive force.

 One of the most widely acknowledged benefits of recruiting more women for careers in criminal justice is the fact that, according to an article in The Atlantic, “women officers are less likely to use excessive force or pull their weapon.
 They are defendants in lawsuits far less often than men, saving municipalities millions in legal fees.”

 This claim is backed by a Journal of Criminal Justice Study, as referenced in the 2019 National Institute of Justice Special Report: Women in Policing, Breaking Barriers and Blazing a Path.
 “Meta-analyses have confirmed that women officers are less likely than men to use force and that men officers are significantly more likely than women to engage in police misconduct.”